Joxit/docker-kosmtik/README.md

 alias kosmtik="docker run -ti --rm -p 6789:6789 -v $(pwd):/opt/project -e USER_ID=1000 $KOSMTIK_OPTS joxit/kosmtik kosmtik serve --host 0.0.0.0"
 ```

+Or use the shell in tools (add the folder in your PATH var).
+If you are using serve command, the shell will add --host 0.0.0.0 as arg.

 ### Plugins

 #### Tiles export